4 Tips for Marketing to Baby Boomers in the Digital AgeBy Aliza Gans July 16th, 2014

 2. Help them keep their eyes on the prize

 This goes along with cardinal rule of not reminding Boomers that they’re aging.
 If brands want to maintain “Boomer appeal,” they need to make their content accessible by avoiding confusing wording and fonts that are too gimmicky or distracting.
 Fishman applauds Apple as a brand that is cutting-edge but still manages to be intuitive with its products and online services.
-The rumored iPhone 6 is even said to have a bigger screen.

 If brands are really looking to attract the baby boomer market, she recommends consulting a geriatric doctor, or an optometrist that specializes in aging eyes so brands can develop products and content for the aging body.